abhayrayate/E-Store-Book-Management-System-built-with-Spring-Boot-Rest-APIs./README.md

   "password": "12345",
   "contactno": 9876543210
 }

+---

+## ⚡ New Features Added

+### 🔹 Caching Enabled
+- Added `@EnableCaching` in the main class to improve performance by reducing repetitive database calls.
+- Used `@Cacheable("getallusersList")` on the service method to cache user data for faster retrieval.

+### 🔹 Get All Users API
+- Added a new service method `getallUser()` in `UserRegisterService` and implemented it in the service implementation class.
+- Endpoint:

+- Description: Returns a list of all registered users.
+- This API uses Spring Cache to store user data temporarily, improving response time for repeated requests.

+---

-🛠️ Database Tables
+## 🛠️ Database Tables

-register → Stores user details
+- **register** → Stores user details

-fileimages → Stores file metadata (name, type, BLOB data)
+- **fileimages** → Stores file metadata (name, type, BLOB data)